wp-plugins/quran-text-multilanguage/readme.txt

 == Description ==

-Quran Text Plugin full translated into French, English, German and Russian . islam catégory
+Quran Text Plugin full translated into French, English, German and Russian . islam catÃ©gory
 You can change the background color and text color in your administration setting.

 You just have to write the shortcode [quran] on your new page.
-Vous devez juste écrire le shortcode [quran] sur votre nouvelle page.
+Vous devez juste Ã©crire le shortcode [quran] sur votre nouvelle page.

-you can set the theme colors of the Quran by going to setting in the administration. vous pouvez paramétrer les couleurs du thème du Coran en allant dans setting dans l'administration.
+you can set the theme colors of the Quran by going to setting in the administration. vous pouvez paramÃ©trer les couleurs du thÃ¨me du Coran en allant dans setting dans l'administration.

 == Installation ==